The Dummies’ Guide to Life Insurance

 Standard Smoker – You’d qualify for standard if you didn’t use tobacco.

-Substandard – This is the category for people who are high risk.
+Substandard – This is the category for people who are high-risk.
 If you’re obese and/or have major health issues, you probably fall into this category.
-This category includes several subcategories based on your specific issues.
+This group includes several subcategories based on your specific issues.

 Your age is the other major factor affecting your life insurance rates.
 Here are some average term rates for various ages: